fisser001/fogbank-scripts/docs/3_pxe_boot.rst

 Troubleshooting
 ===============

-Blade says “No PXE-capable device found”
+Blade says "No PXE-capable device found"
 ---------------------------------------

 You need to check three components: the blade interface, DHCP server, and switch controller.
-Check that at least one interface is enabled with PXE, this can be done in the “Configuring network blades to PXE boot” section.
+Check that at least one interface is enabled with PXE, this can be done in the "Configuring network blades to PXE boot" section.

 If it is still not working, check the server.
 Run tcpdump or wireshark to check that you are getting DHCP requests from the blades and DHCP replies from the server.
 If there is no reply, start up the DHCP server with ``sudo /etc/init.d/isc-dhcp-server start``.